-2020 HIGHLIGHTS

-Building on the success of Aecon Women in the Trades, launched Aecon Diversity in the Trades - a hands-on training program to help racialized workers historically underrepresented in construction to prepare for and access opportunities in the industry.
+Procured over \$113 million in goods and services under Aecon's diverse procurement strategy, which includes visible minority-owned businesses.
+The first full year of activity for employee resource groups, including those for people of colour.
+2021 HIGHLIGHTS Building on the success of Aecon Women in the Trades, launched Aecon Diversity in the Trades - a hands-on training program to help racialized workers historically underrepresented in construction to prepare for and access opportunities in the industry.
+The program had 5 graduates in 2021 and 5 participants in 2022.